Kingxukai/linux/Documentation/input/gameport-programming.rst

 Gameports can support both raw and cooked modes.
 In that case combine either examples 1+2 or 1+3.
 Gameports can support internal calibration - see below, and also lightning.c and analog.c on how that works.
-If your driver supports more than one gameport instance simultaneously, use the ->private member of the gameport struct to point to your data.
+If your driver supports more than one gameport instance simultaneously, use the woke ->private member of the gameport struct to point to your data.

 Unregistering a gameport